petterh/textedit/docs/Chapter-13-About-Dialogs.md

 ## Positioning the Dialog

 The positioning of a dialog is a somewhat tortuous process.
-When dispatchDlgMsg handles the WM{"_"}INITDIALOG message, it starts by centering the dialog in relation to the TextEdit window.
-(The DS{"_"}CENTER window style, by the way, would center the dialog in the screen’s working area, which is not what I want.)
+When dispatchDlgMsg handles the WM_INITDIALOG message, it starts by centering the dialog in relation to the TextEdit window.
+(The DS_CENTER window style, by the way, would center the dialog in the screen’s working area, which is not what I want.)
 This is the default position for any TextEdit dialog.
 But consider – if our old friend Jane ever moves a dialog, it’s because she thinks it looks better in the new spot.
 Wouldn’t it be nice if TextEdit could remember this, and, the next time the dialog is invoked, place it in the same spot?

 TextEdit dialog positions are persistent, although only within a single session.
 Positioning is handled by a pair of functions defined in winUtils.cpp, along with the static variable thePointMap: